lbighetti/football/README.md

 For elixir and erlang, you can use [asdf](https://github.com/asdf-vm/asdf), as configured per `.tool-versions` file.

+You might have to adjust postgres to accept all connections, [check here for mor info](https://stackoverflow.com/questions/3278379/how-to-configure-postgresql-to-accept-all-incoming-connections).
+This will be necessary if you get connection errors when trying to run the application.

 ## Development

 `mix deps.get` - Install dependencies